eriks-son/vZNY-Flight-Strips/README.md

 A slightly changed alias file is included that adds a couple of necessary clearances for smaller airports.
 Not necessary but pdcs for some airports (KISP, KSWF, etc.) will not work and will need to be written manually in your client.

+The Netlify deploy can be found here: https://main--rococo-elf-13b320.netlify.app/

 ## React Scripts

 In the project directory, you can run: